crev-dev/cargo-crev/cargo-crev/README.md

-If you wish to use latest release, try instead:
+If you wish to use latest release:

 ```
 cargo install cargo-crev
 ```

-and you're all set.

 ### Installing from github

 We try to release often, but new features are added at fast pace.
-If you want to the git version:
+If you want to try the git version:

 ```
 cargo install --git https://github.com/dpc/crev/ cargo-crev